 Other Considerations-The majority of our sales are driven by pricing based on costs incurred to produce products or perform services under contracts with the U.S. Government.
 Cost-based pricing is determined under the Federal Acquisition Regulations (FAR).
 The FAR provide guidance on the types of costs that are allowable in establishing prices for goods and services under U.S. Government contracts.
 For example, costs such as those related to charitable contributions, certain merger and acquisition costs, lobbying costs, interest expense and certain litigation defense costs are unallowable.
-In addition, we may enter into agreements with the U.S. Government that address the allowability and allocation of costs to contracts for specific matters.
-Certain costs incurred in the performance of our U.S. Government contracts are required to be recorded under GAAP but are not currently allocable to contracts.
+In addition, we may enter into agreements with the U.S. Government contracts are required to be recorded under GAAP but are not currently allocable to contracts.
 Such costs are deferred and primarily include a portion of our environmental expenses, asset retirement obligations, certain restructuring costs, deferred state income tax, workers' compensation and certain other accruals.
 These costs are allocated to contracts when they are paid or otherwise agreed.
 We regularly assess the probability of recovery of these costs.
 This assessment requires us to make assumptions about the extent of cost recovery under our contracts and the amount of future contract activity.
 If the level of backlog in the future does not support the continued deferral of these costs, the profitability of our remaining contracts could be adversely affected.